Join Us – Your Participation Makes an Impact

-Once each survey is closed, participants will receive access to the results.
+Results are posted shortly after each survey closes.
 Survey results will also be reported in peer-reviewed journals, presentations, The ALS Association blog, and more.

-Your de-identified data will be made available to researchers worldwide for free.
+Your de-identified data will be made available to researchers worldwide free of charge.
 When combined with information from other participants, this robust and unique dataset can provide invaluable information to researchers regarding your experiences, preferences, and needs.

 See the Results

-Thank you to our community members who participated in Survey 1 – Understanding Insurance Needs and Financial Burden.
+Thank you to our community members who participate in ALS Focus surveys.
 Results are in!